 Diverse personalities and how to engage them.
 This evidence-driven session draws on psychological research to develop skills for communicating with people with a wide range of perspectives, behaviours, attitudes and approaches.

-The ripple effect.
 Traumatic events often have a second wave of impact on those who surround and support the direct survivors.
 In doing the important work of engaging with and helping those who have been traumatised, supporters are often personally impacted.

-For supervisors and managers.
 One in four Australians will experience a mental illness at some point in their lives.
 That means that at any given point, a proportion of your workforce is either experiencing, heading towards or recovering from a mental health disorder.

 Future-proof your organisation.
 Succession planning is the ongoing process of preparing an organisation for the transition of key roles and the handover of information, relationships and systems.